 An interesting trend was discovered while compiling the yearly traffic accident data.
 There is an increase of traffic accidents involving commercial vehicles within our jurisdiction.
 I checked back through past data and determined that there is an increase of over 30% over the past year’s data.
 An increase of over 56% has occurred since 2013.
 These accidents ranged from minor damages to property to accidents that resulted in life threatening injuries.
+Where is this information taken from?
+I think a citation here would be good.

-As I explained to you in a prior meeting, the rise in commercial vehicle involved accidents can be attributed to the rise of business that are operating within our jurisdiction, and therefore the rise in commercial vehicle traffic to support these new businesses.
+As I explained to you in a prior meeting, the rise in commercial vehicle involved accidents can be attributed to the rise of business that are operating within our jurisdiction, and therefore, the rise in commercial vehicle traffic to support these new businesses.
 With our business community scheduled growth to continue, we can make an assumption that the number of accident that involve commercial vehicles will continue to grow as well.

 This is a startling trend that must be addressed.
 There is a specialized enforcement action that we could pursue to combat the rise in commercial vehicle involved accidents.
 While working at another police department, I was certified as a Department of Transportation (DOT) Commercial Vehicle Inspector.
 As an Inspector, I checked commercial vehicles for safety violations and commercial vehicle operators for valid licensing.
 These inspections would force the vehicle owners and drivers to fix discrepancies and would reduce the amount of accidents caused by unsafe commercial vehicles.